sirop/Urho3D-Greenscreen-UVFrame/README.md

 Description
 -----------------------------------------------------------------------------------
-Green Screen effect UVFrame class example.
+Green Screen effect UVFrame animation class example.
+Originally I only had green screen effects but decided to also add black screen images as well.

 To Build